-FTSE 100 is a UK share index consisting of 100 largest companies as per the listing of the London Stock Exchange (LSE).
-These companies are classified based on the highest market capitalization, and they come commonly referred to as blue-chip companies.
+FTSE 100 is a UK share index consisting of 100 largest companies as per the London Stock Exchange (LSE).
+These firms got classified based on the highest market capitalization.
+They come referred to as blue-chip companies.

-Market capitalization refers to the size or share value of all the stocks of the listed constituent companies.
-The blue-chip index gets used as an indicator of the financial performance of the UK’s leading companies, which in turn reflects the health and stability of the country’s economy.
+Market capitalization refers to the size or share value.
+All the stocks of the listed constituent firms.
+The blue-chip index gets used as an indicator of leading financial firms in the UK’s.
+Which in turn reflects the health and stability of the country’s economy.

 FTSE 100, established in 1984 with an initial value of £1000.

 Also, to FTSE 100, the UK market got defined by two other FTSE indices, including FTSE SmallCap and FTSE 250.
 The three indices operated by a subsidiary of the LSE known as the FTSE Group.